Skip to main content

 Atmos wires the emulator into the rest of the system automatically:

 • No credentials.
-Atmos binds a local identity to the emulator and points both in-process AWS calls and the Terraform provider at the emulator endpoint — so the same stacks that target real AWS run unmodified against the emulator.
+Atmos binds a local identity to the emulator and points both in-process cloud calls and the Terraform provider at the emulator endpoint — so the same stacks that target real AWS run unmodified against the emulator.

 • Persistent by default.
 State survives down/up; atmos emulator reset wipes it, and --ephemeral opts out per run.